 - Webhooks are delivered via Laravel’s queue system as background jobs

-- Each delivery has a 30-second timeout
+- Each delivery timeout is controlled by

-- Admins receive webhooks for all records; regular users only receive webhooks for records they own
+max_attemptsandbackoffconfiguration (or per-Resource webhook overrides) - Admins receive webhooks for all records; regular users only receive webhooks for records they own

 - Inactive subscriptions (